She will play

 Summer is a time for fun and play.
 But for millions of kids who don't have access to safe water, the joys of summer and time to play are a world away.

-In each community where we work, we find new inspiration that fuels our passion to get families access to safe water.
+In each community where we work, we find new inspiration that fuels our passion to empower families with access to safe water.
 Sometimes that motivation is so kids can play.
-During an interview with NPR our co-founder Matt Damon was asked why water, what drove you to be so passionate about this issue?
+During an interview with NPR, our co-founder Matt Damon was asked why water, what drove you to be so passionate about this issue?
 He replied…

 “There are a lot of stories.
 I mean, every trip we go on, we meet people, and there are these incredible stories.